NewbieCoder0221/DataMedic/README.md

 ## 📌 Project Overview

-DataMedic provides a simple workflow for handling messy datasets.
+CleanOps provides a simple workflow for handling messy datasets.
 It includes tools for:

 - Detecting missing values